exercism/cpp/exercises/concept/interest-is-interesting/.docs/introduction.md

 }
 ```

-- The **init_statement** component is some code that runs only once before the loop starts.
+- The **init_statement** component is code that runs only once before the loop starts.
-- The **condition** component must be some expression that evaluates to a boolean and controls when the loop should stop.
+- The **condition** component must be some expression that evaluates to a `boolean` and controls when the loop should stop.
-The code inside the loop will run as long as this condition evaluates to true.
+The code inside the loop will run as long as this condition evaluates to `true`.
-As soon as this expression evaluates to false, no more iterations of the loop will run.
+As soon as this expression evaluates to `false`, no more iterations of the loop will run.
 - The **expression** component is some code that will run at the end of each iteration.

-The `while loop` executes its body as long as its condition check is true.
+The `while loop` executes its body as long as its **condition** check is `true`.
-The code snippet below shows how to transform a for into a while loop.
+The code snippet below shows how to transform a `for` into a `while loop`.

 ```cpp
 init_statement;